 - 4.9 The requirement comparable to the then JPS requirement was codified in paragraph 14(1) of the revised Appendix 3 of the Listing Rules as Core Shareholder Protection Standards on 1 January 2022.
 French law complies with this Core Shareholder Protection Standard.
-(Updated in January 2022) - 4.10 Notice of general meetings: Under the then JPS, an overseas company must give its shareholders reasonable written notice of general meetings46.
+(Updated in January 2022) - 4.10 Notice of general meetings: Under the then JPS, an overseas company must give its shareholders reasonable written notice of general meetings.
 Under French law, general meetings of France Listed Companies are convened according to a double notice system: a notice of the meeting at least 35 days before the meeting and a convening notice at least 15 days prior to the meeting.

-- 4.11 In determining the "reasonableness" of the notice period for general meetings, the Exchange will take into consideration (i) the provisions under the Hong Kong Companies Ordinance (Cap.
-622) and the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32) as from time to time in force as applicable to Hong Kong incorporated companies, (ii) the shareholding structure of the company, and (iii) company and transaction specific facts and circumstances.
-(Updated in April 2014)(Deleted in January 2022) - 4.12 The Exchange has accepted the notice requirement for convening general meetings under French law in the case of a France Listed Company applying for secondary listing subject to the double notice system mentioned above. - 4.13 The Exchange has accepted a France incorporated issuer which is not a France Listed Company to provide for in its constitutional documents a notice period of 21 days for all general meetings.
+4.11 (Deleted in January 2022)

+- 4.12 The Exchange has accepted the notice requirement for convening general meetings under French law in the case of a France Listed Company applying for secondary listing subject to the double notice system mentioned above. - 4.13 The Exchange has accepted a France incorporated issuer which is not a France Listed Company to provide for in its constitutional documents a notice period of 21 days for all general meetings.
 (Updated in November 2018)